 Internationally recognized as pianist, vocalist, educator, musicologist, and conductor, his groundbreaking approach is deeply influenced by the life-work of John Diamond, M.D., a leading authority in using the arts for health, with whom Dr. Muir was closely associated for over thirty years.

 PIANIST AND VOCALIST

-He is one of the most creative pianists of his generation, with an impressively broad repertoire embracing jazz, blues, ragtime, and classical.
-The New York Times has described his playing as “potent” and Newsday has praised his “terrific” performances.
+With an impressively broad repertoire embracing jazz, blues, ragtime, and classical, the New York Times has described his playing as “potent” and Newsday has praised his “terrific” performances.

-As an educator, Dr. Muir has developed his own system called Whole Music®, a way of learning and making music specially designed to maximize its therapeutic impact.
-It is used by anyone seeking to connect their music more deeply to their lives, particularly those with disabilities, and has been featured in national media and peer-reviewed journals.
+As an educator Dr. Muir focuses on approaches to learning and making music that maximize its therapeutic impact.
+He works with anyone seeking to connect their music more deeply to their lives, particularly those with disabilities, and his work has been featured in national media and peer-reviewed journals.

 Dr. Muir has been directing choral and instrumental groups for more than 25 years in the UK and US.
-He is founder and director of The Singing Songbirds, a community chorus, and music director of Grace Episcopal Church in Millbrook, NY.
+He is director of the Virtual Songbirds, an inclusive, online singing community which he founded during the pandemic lockdown in 2020.